vmarc/knooppuntnet/README.md

 <a name="contribute"></a>

-Here are a number of ways of how to contribute to the project:
+Here are a number of ways of how you can contribute to the project:

 - validate routes on the ground